 On one hand is the World Showcase.
 Eleven themed lands each celebrating a different country, all standing side by side.
 With food, drinks, shopping, design elements, and even people from the different countries, the World Showcase is a fantastic place to be, and it is Disney design at its finest.

-Then there is Future World, which unfortunately is going through something of an identity crisis.
+Then there is Future World.
 Disney has transformed Future World into World Discovery, World Celebration, and World Nature.
 For starters…what does “World Celebration” mean?
-And will Journey of Water fit into that land, or will it be part of World Nature, basically leaving Spaceship Earth as the only thing in World Celebration?
+What about this area “celebrates” the world?
+And since Journey of Water is a part of World Nature, does that mean World Celebration is a “land” that awkwardly ducks and weaves from Spaceship Earth to CommuniCore to Journey into Imagination?

 Guardians of the Galaxy Cosmic Rewind is a great new ride in the park.
-I honestly never cared much about how it fit into the “theme”, but with the Play Pavilion being scrapped from the park’s plans, I am a little worried the Marvel coaster will feel out of place when all the construction is finally done.
-In any case, I feel it’s best to reserve final judgement on Epcot until this phase of construction is done, which leaves it a bit in limbo on this list.
-I’d say if I hopped on a plane to Asia in early 2024, there’s a good chance Epcot would be two spots lower on this list.
+I honestly never cared much about how it fit into the “theme”, but with the Play Pavilion being scrapped from the park’s plans, a Marvel coaster continues to feel a bit out of place.
+Maybe the Test Track reimagining will help?

 8. Disney’s Animal Kingdom